 ADIA’s partner in delivering outcomes across this policy area is the Australian Chamber of Commerce and Industry (AusChamber).

 Industry benefits —

-The direct outcome for ADIA member businesses are increased profitability, workforce productivity and service quality as a result of a training framework that recognises and can adapt to needs of the dental industry.
+The direct outcome for ADIA member businesses are increased profitability, workforce productivity and service quality as a result of a training framework that recognises and can adapt to the needs of the dental industry.

-This priority reflects ADIA's commitment to ensure a strong. dynamic and globally competitive Australian economy by advancing the cause of economic reform.
+This priority reflects ADIA's commitment to ensure a strong, dynamic and globally competitive Australian economy by advancing the cause of economic reform.
 The reforms set out above are part of a considered and balanced reform agenda that will achieve a number of outcomes including lowering and simplifying taxes, streamlining the federation, reducing the size of government, eliminating red-tape, improving efficiency and enhancing our national productivity.

 Member Engagement —